cakemanager/cakephp-cakemanager/docs/Components/Menu.md

 - title     the title can also be set via this setting.
 This is needed when you use the first parameter as ID.
 - icon      Sometimes you want to add icons (like font-awesome).
 You can add icons via this setting.
 - area      Changing the area can also via this setting.
+- active    This setting is default set to false; and will automatically be set to true if the given url is equal to the current url.
+The helpers will be able to read this and react on it.

 Note: Sub-items (adding a parent) is not supported yet...